pub struct JoinHashMap<K: HashKey, S: StateStore, E: JoinEncoding> {

 - Inner: neither side.

-Should be set to None
+Should be set to None if need_degree_table was set to false.

-The degree of each row will tell us if we need to emit NULL
+The degree of each row will tell us if we need to emit NULL for the row.

-For instance, given lhs LEFT JOIN rhs
+For instance, given lhs LEFT JOIN rhs,

-is 0, it means the row does not have a match in rhs
+If the degree of a row in lhs is 0, it means the row does not have a match in rhs.

-is 2, it means the row has two matches in rhs
+If the degree of a row in lhs is 2, it means the row has two matches in rhs.

-Now, when emitting the result of the join, we need to emit NULL
+Now, when emitting the result of the join, we need to emit NULL for the row in lhs if

 the degree is 0.